Gianfranco Zola: International career

 As a Sardinian he could also be eligible for the Sardinian national football team, who represented the island on several occasions in Non-FIFA football.
 Indeed, he played in the first ever official documented appearance of the formation in 1990.
 The England national football team was in Sardinia for a training camp in order to prepare the 1990 FIFA World Cup in Italy, where, among other things, it would have played two of the three matches of the group stage in Cagliari.
 Therefore, it had been set up a XI formed by the best Sardinian players caught between Serie C and Amateurs to face the Lions in their first friendly match.
 Zola, at that time a player for S.S.C.
 Napoli, was the only professional player and the most representative one of the squad.
 The Three Lions won with a 10–1 score.
 7 years later he was called for the second match against Corsica.
 For this match, all professional players were called (Zola was in Parma A.C.) and the Sardinians won 1–0 with a winning goal by Zola.

-Other work
+Other work after retirement

-In his playing career, Zola played 628 games and scored 193 goals.
+In his playing career, Zola played 628 games and scored 193 goals in league play.
 Despite speculation he would play on in the 2005–06 season, Zola decided to leave the game just a week before he turned 39, and took a job as an Italian football pundit.
 Rumours were circulating within Australia that Zola was being chased by several A-League clubs, including Sydney, Melbourne Victory and Perth Glory, about a possible comeback, but Zola quashed such rumours.
 He did, however, play a charity match in Sydney in December 2006, appearing in both Marconi Stallions and APIA colours.
 Zola also played against Shrewsbury Town in the first match at their New Meadow stadium for "A-line Allstars" on 14 July 2007 as part of a kit sponsorship deal between the club and boot manufacturer A-line, who made Zola's boots.